-DRINKING WATER QUALITY AND CONSUMER INFORMATION REPORT CALENDAR YEAR 2014
+DRINKING WATER QUALITY AND CONSUMER INFORMATION REPORT CALENDAR YEAR 2015

-This year we again utilized the electronic distribution method.
+We are utilizing the electronic distribution method.
 This allows us to compile a much more thorough report at a lower cost to our customers.

 Introduction

 This is the annual water quality report card that we prepare and make readily available to our customers and the public.
 It contains information about the Bellingham water supply system and important information about the quality of the drinking water we distribute to our customers.
 If you read it each year, THANK YOU.